 With the election of Barack Obama, many Americans believe—despite absolutely overwhelming evidence from virtually every area of daily life—that we have entered a “post-racial” age.
 Behind this is the fervent belief in colorblindness.
 In the late 90′s, I presented a diversity plan for a prominent Illinois school district at several community town hall meetings, where I was hit over and over and over again with the bat of colorblindness.* The swinging of that bat has to stop.
 Someday we simply have to look at the evidence—again, it’s overwhelming—and admit color matters.
 So far, however, the idea of colorblindness usually prevails, even for many people of color.

-For example, at a forum on racial profiling at my own college just a few days ago (July 23, 2013), one panelist—a member of the NAACP national board and an actual A.M.E. church minister—said, “Justice is colorless…A lot of people are emoting about Trayvon Martin.
+For example, at a forum on racial profiling at my own college just a few days ago (July 23, 2013), one panelist, a member of the NAACP national board and an actual A.M.E. church minister—in other words, someone who should have known better—said, “Justice is colorless…A lot of people are emoting about Trayvon Martin.
 We need to get beyond the emotions.”
-Here our cultural wish for colorblindness embraces and sanctifies our legal pretense of race-neutrality.
+Here our cultural wish for colorblindness sanctifies our legal pretense of race-neutrality.

 It is “the dream of all liberal men,” James Baldwin wrote, “to join hands and walk together into that dazzling future when there will be no white or black…a dream not at all dishonorable [my emphasis], but, nevertheless, a dream.
 For, let us join hands on this mountain as we may, the battle is elsewhere.
 It proceeds far from us in the heat and horror and pain of life itself where all men are betrayed by greed and guilt and bloodlust and where no one’s hands are clean.”
 In the heat and horror and pain of life itself George Zimmerman confronted Trayvon Martin.
 The real battle is there.
-Law responds mainly to outcomes.
-When colorblindness wins in life itself, it usually wins in court.
+And there you can bet he—like virtually everyone who’s killed an unarmed black man—saw color, even though law continues to hold to the belief that he didn’t.

 * The diversity plan was for Naperville Community Unit School District 203, Naperville, IL.
 Go Here to read more and see the pamphlet mailed to each household in the district.